Dr. Asha-Rose Migiro Girls Secondary School

 In January 2010, enrollment began, and in October 2013, the first 90 girls celebrated their graduation.

-The school currently has a capacity of 90 students.
+The school currently has a capacity of over 300 students.
 The students receive secondary school education that helps to level the playing field in a primarily male-dominated society.

 Thanks to the acknowledgement and support of Cleopa D. Msuya, we are hoping to expand the school – adding additional accommodation, a dining hall, and other buildings.